-- World War II, when German Nazi soldiers invaded in 1939and annexed Alsace.
-All Alsacians were automatically considered to be German citizens.
+- World War II, when German soldiers invaded in 1939 and annexed Alsace.
+All Alsacians were automatically considered to be German citizens and their currency devalued.
 The French language was banned and German became obligatory, with all signage translated into German.

 - After the end of WWII, Strasbourg and the region of Alsace went back to France in 1944 as a gesture of reconciliation between France and Germany.

 You can read more about French history here.

 14. Today, Alsace is one of the capitals of the European Union.